stephw-tib/pid4nfdi-training/docs/source/ror.rst

 What is a ROR ID?
 ---------------------

-ROR is an open registry of research organization identifiers.It helps standardize the identification of institutions in scholarly communications, ensuring accurate attribution and easier data sharing.
+ROR is an open registry of research organization identifiers.
+It helps standardize the identification of institutions in scholarly communications, ensuring accurate attribution and easier data sharing.
 All ROR IDs and metadata are provided under the Creative Commons CC0.
 The registry data is openly available via a search interface, REST API, and data dump.

 `Research Organization Registry (ROR) | Home <https://ror.org/>`_